Incident Response Training

 - Key Guidance for Organizations: CISA provides guidance for how to mitigate the impact of ransomware attacks and recover in the event of an attack.

-- Case studies: Explore the methods and impacts of real-life cyber-attacks, and how the victims responded and recovered.
+- Case studies: Explore the methods and impacts of real-life cyberattacks and learn how the victims responded and recovered.

 - Knowledge check: The course concludes with a brief knowledge check section to reinforce key concepts and takeaways.